British Special Representative for Sudan concludes first Khartoum visit

 Transitional Military Council

-The chairman of the Political Committee of Sudan’s ruling TMC, Lt Gen Shamseldin Kabbashi, met with the Fairweather on Tuesday at the Republican Palace in Khartoum.
+The chairman of the Political Committee of Sudan’s ruling TMC, Lt Gen Shamseldin Kabbashi, met with Fairweather at the Republican Palace in Khartoum on Tuesday.

 The official Sudan News Agency (SUNA) reports that meeting discussed the agreement reached by the TMC and the Forces of Freedom and Change (FFC) on Sunday.